benduran/pyth-pro-demo/README.md

-# BTC Price Monitor 🚀
+# Miscellaneous Asset Real-time demo 🚀

-A real-time Bitcoin (BTC) price monitoring application that fetches live price data from multiple exchanges and displays it in an interactive chart.
+A real-time price monitoring application that fetches live price data from multiple exchanges and displays it in an interactive chart.

 ## Features